 Many limitations and even downsides of Unbounce can be alleviated by using third-party integrations.
 That’s one of the reasons site and landing page builders decide to integrate with as many additional apps as possible unless they themselves provide a wide array of built-in tools.

-Unbounce offers a host of templates; more precisely, there are 150 templates to choose from, and they all look pretty good.
+Unbounce offers a host of templates.
+In fact, there are 150 templates to choose from, and they all look pretty good.

 You can technically preview them, but the preview is pretty limited.
-This is different from Swipe Pages, where you can experience more authentically the looks and feel of the templates.
-Nevertheless, Unbounce gives you some foretaste of how a particular template will look on desktop and mobile devices.
+This is different from Swipe Pages, where you can fully experience the look and feel of the templates.
+Nevertheless, Unbounce gives you some idea of how a particular template will look on desktop and mobile devices.

 In addition to these templates, there are tons more available on sites like Envato.
-Having so much choice regarding templates and integrations is one of the upsides of a platform being on the market for so long.
-Many developers and designers who are not directly related to Unbounce contribute to it and its community by creating helpful apps and designs for Unbounce customers.
+Having so many choices regarding templates and integrations is one of the upsides of using a long-standing platform.
+Over the years, Unbounce has had many developers and designers contribute to its community by creating apps and templates.

 “Smart Traffic” is Unbounce's invaluable lead-conversion tool.
-It’s an AI-based program that analyzes your audience and continuously learns more about it.
+It’s an AI-based program that continuously analyzes your audience to learn more about it.
 Based on the insights, it categorizes your visitors into different groups.
-So, when they visit your landing page, they see the variant of it that best suits their preferences, location, type of device, etc. By providing a personalized user experience, Smart Traffic increases the chances of visitors converting more easily.
+So, when they visit your landing page, they see the variant of it that best suits their preferences, location, and type of device.

 The Smart Traffic tool requires you to create multiple variants of your landing page.
-However, it doesn't work the same way as A/B split-testing.
-What's the difference?
+However, it doesn't work the same way as A/B split testing.
+What's the difference, you may ask?

-The unexpected turn is that the purpose of Smart Traffic is not to single out the highest-converting variant for future use.
-All variants stay relevant, but each to a different audience group.
 The AI system keeps learning about your visitors and keeps improving at sending them to the version of your landing page that they are most likely to convert from.
+A clever tactic.

 The Unbounce Editor

-The Unbounce editor is pretty good and easy to use.
-It belongs to the category of drag-and-drop editors, but there’s one thing that separates it from the rest: it allows you to place elements wherever you want.
-It’s a free-form editor, unlike many other page builders.
+The Unbounce editor is high-quality and easy to use.
+It belongs to the category of drag-and-drop editors but with greater freedom – it allows you to place elements wherever you want.
+It’s what we call a free-form editor, unlike many other page builders.

-One great feature of the Unbounce editor is that it lets you view and change the CSS code when you double-click an element.
+One great feature of the Unbounce editor is that it lets you view and change the CSS code by double-clicking an element.

-Overall, customers’ experiences with the Unbounce editor are overwhelmingly favorable.
-The majority of customers agree that editing your page is straightforward, and there’s a consensus that Unbounce offers a good amount of customization options, creative control, and design freedom.
+Overall, customer experience with the Unbounce editor is overwhelmingly favorable.
+The majority of customers agree that editing your page is straightforward.
+There’s a general consensus that Unbounce offers a good amount of customization, creative control, and design freedom.

-The Unbounce customers have seen some pretty good results over the years in terms of lead conversion success.
-That is undoubtedly one of the reasons Unbounce has consistently been among the most popular landing page builders for years.
-With so much experience accrued and the company's culture of constant progress, Unbounce can be a good choice for any serious business endeavor.
+Unbounce’s customers have seen some pretty good results over the years in terms of lead conversion success.
+That is undoubtedly one of the reasons why Unbounce has so many loyal customers.
+Simply put, the platform is a good choice for any serious business endeavor.

-Just like Swipe Pages and a good deal of other site and landing page builders, Unbounce is easy to use, learn, and understand.
-Even inexperienced users and complete beginners will be able to get the hang of it.
-Maybe not right off the bat, but once you tinker with its tools a few times, Unbounce becomes anything but a difficult-to-use software.
+Just like Swipe Pages, Unbounce is easy to use, learn, and understand.
+Even inexperienced users and complete beginners will be able to get the hang of it in only a short time.

-The onboarding process is quite simple and relatively quick, mainly due to the help documentation and customer support (if needed).
+The onboarding process is quite simple and relatively quick, mainly due to the help documentation and customer support available.
 In addition to this, the Unbounce community forums and blogs help you find specific solutions to problems of any type.

 The clean dashboard contributes significantly to the overall impression of Unbounce as a simple and easy-to-use platform.
-It allows you to clearly see and track everything going on with your pages, regardless of the number of your current projects.
+It allows you to clearly see and track all your projects across multiple pages.

-Unbounce is a pretty powerful landing page builder.
+Unbounce is actually a very powerful landing page builder.
 The ability to create sales funnels proves this.

-We won’t get into the nitty-gritty details here.
-But, the most important thing to know is that Unbounce allows you to create complete multi-stage funnels by connecting multiple Unbounce pages through a button or form.
+We won’t get into the nitty-gritty details here, but the most important thing is that Unbounce allows you to create complete multi-stage funnels by connecting multiple Unbounce pages through a button or form.
 Each page represents a different stage of the funnel.
-The process begins with attracting visitors through ads, which then lead to some sort of call to action and ends with a conversion.
+The process begins by attracting visitors through ads, which then leads to a call to action and ends with a conversion.